JUSTICE SOCIETY OF AMERICA

 JSA vol. 2 #14 (Feb.
 2026)

 Part 3: The Tigress confronts Hippolyta and the Atom at a Fifth Column hideout.
-When Hourman and Sandman are captured, they meet Amazing Man.
+When Hourman and Sandman are captured, they meet Will Everett (later Amazing Man).
 Dr. Fate intervenes when the Spectre rears up inside Jim Corrigan.
 Note: Amazing Man first appeared All-Star Squadron #23 (July 1983; a tale set in early 1942).
 This appearance of the Tigress is much earlier than in previous continuities; she was originally called the "Huntress," first appearing in Sensation Comics #68 (Aug 1947).

 JSA vol. 2 #15 (Mar.
 2026)

 Part 4: Six of the heroes converge to fight a group of super-villains.
-Alan Scott discovers that his acquaintance, Starco head Walter Baze is the Ultra-Humanite; he intends to destroy Gotham City in order to curry favor with Adolf Hitler.
+Alan Scott discovers that his acquaintance, Starco head Walter Baze is the latest host for the Ultra-Humanite, who intends to destroy Gotham City in order to curry favor with Adolf Hitler.
 In the basement of Starco, Will Everett recounts his origins to Hourman and Sandman.
-Note: The Ultra-Humanite is one of the first super-villains, first appearing in Action Comics #13 (June 1939).
+Note: The Ultra-Humanite is one of the first super-powered villains, first appearing in Action Comics #13 (June 1939).

 JSA vol. 2 #16 (Apr.
 2026)